Michael (00:00)

 Caleb (14:14)

 That was the first one.
 I had a couple others.
-One was more about some of my travels and one at Anchor Group, our book on NetSuite e-commerce.
+One was more about my travels, and the other was at Anchor Group, our book on NetSuite e-commerce.
 I am not a good writer.
 I have probably written more books than I have read, to be honest, because I'm an audiobook type of person.
 In middle school, I was doing these types of projects.
-Then in high school, same thing.
-I really liked the arts and I would play soccer, but I did like the arts and that creative side.
+Then in high school, the same thing.
+I really liked the arts, and I would play soccer, but I did like the arts and that creative side.
 And I always knew I really wanted to be an engineer.
 I didn't know why, but I thought it was just because I liked building things and being creative.
-And that's what I ended up going to school for, is to study engineering.
-But at the very beginning, I knew that I was probably a little bit different of an engineer than many of my classmates, and in that, like, I enjoyed it.
-But I didn't love it and I wasn't as talented at it than some of my other classmates.
-And I think I knew pretty quickly that what I enjoyed most about it was learning how to problem solve really well.
+And that's what I ended up going to school for: to study engineering.
+But at the very beginning, I knew that I was probably a little bit different from an engineer than many of my classmates, and in that, like, I enjoyed it.
+But I didn't love it, and I wasn't as talented at it as some of my other classmates.
+And I think I knew pretty quickly that what I enjoyed most about it was learning how to problem-solve really well.
 And it was less about engineering work in general.
-It was just the joy of problem solving.
+It was just the joy of problem-solving.
 And I found that was the most valuable skill set that I learned in engineering was that by itself.
-It's just a joy of problem solving.
+It's just the joy of problem-solving.

 Michael (15:44)